pratikunterwegs/Epidemics.jl/docs/src/stochastic_model.md

 CurrentModule = Epidemics
 ```

-## Stochastic SIR model

-This section shows how to run the simple discrete-time, stochastic compartmental model included in Epidemics.jl.
+This section shows how to run the simple discrete-time, stochastic SIR compartmental model included in Epidemics.jl.

 ## Get started with a single run